aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to TXT in C++ Applications" h2="Convert MD to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to TXT</h2>

+Converting MD to TXT is a common requirement for many applications.
+MD (Markdown) is a lightweight markup language with plain text formatting syntax.
+It is designed to be easy to read and write, and is often used to create rich text documents.
+TXT (Plain Text) is a file format that contains only text and is supported by almost all text editors and word processors.
+It is a universal format that can be used to store any type of data.
+Converting MD to TXT allows users to access the data in a more universal format.

-Converting MD to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MD to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>How Aspose.Total Helps for MD to TXT Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that makes it easy to convert MD to TXT.
+It provides a simple two-step process for converting MD to TXT.
+In the first step, you can export MD to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+This makes it easy to convert MD to TXT without any manual intervention.
+Aspose.Total for C++ also provides a wide range of other features, such as the ability to convert other file formats, create and manipulate documents, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}